carolsanthosh/Train-Cleaning-Robot/README.md

 ## Summary
 This package uses three rospy pakcages.
+ROS Pack : camera_streamer:
 -camera_publisher.py : gets camera data and publishes it to **/usb_camera/image/compresses** rostopic

 -camera_streamer.py :  subscribes to **usb_camera/image/compresses** and **/bounding_box** rostopics and streams the output image to web interface

 -object_detector.py : subscribes to **usb_camera/image/compresses** to perform object detection using tflite runtime library and publishes the detected bounding boxes to  **/bounding_box**

+ROS Pack motion_control:

+-move_leo_rover.py : Navigates the Leo Rover towards the detected waste using the TFLite model.

+Note : Run both the ROS packages for the complete implementation
 ## How to run

 ### Get ROS Package